OctopusDeploy/docs/docs/infrastructure/windows-targets/troubleshooting-tentacles.md

 ### Listening Tentacle

-If the Octopus Tentacle is running as the *Local System* account you can skip this section.
+If the Tentacle is running as the *Local System* account you can skip this section.

 If the Tentacle is running as a specific user, make sure that the user has "full control" permission to the *Octopus Home* folder on the Tentacle machine.
 This is usually `C:\Octopus` - apply permissions recursively.